top of page

 Creative Collaborations

-We partner with community organizations, cultural spaces, public partners, and research institutions across Canada to deliver arts-based programs that are accessible, inclusive, and rooted in local community connection.
+We partner with community organizations, cultural spaces, public institutions, and research-adjacent collaborators across Canada to deliver accessible, inclusive, arts-based programming rooted in local community connection.

-Our collaborations are designed to be flexible and responsive, helping us understand local needs, reduce barriers to participation, and strengthen inclusive practice in the arts.
-These partnerships support the ongoing development of our programs, foster meaningful community engagement, and advance research-informed approaches to accessibility and inclusion across the arts sector.
+Our collaborations are flexible and responsive, helping us better understand local needs, reduce barriers to participation, and strengthen inclusive practice in the arts.
+Together, these partnerships support meaningful community engagement and the ongoing development of accessibility-focused programming across the sector.

 Halifax Public Libraries